 COMM 395 - Business Communications

 COMM 395 is an experiential course with one overarching goal: to help each student become a more competent presenter, particularly in business settings.
 It builds on skills covered in COMM 390 Business Writing: researching ideas, organizing findings and presenting information in a logical, audience-focused manner.
 Development of effective communication skills is the link that connects both courses.
 The significant difference is that in COMM 395 students communicate their ideas primarily in the form of presentations rather than in written messages.
-As of September 2013, COMM 395 is a compulsory course for obtaining a BCom degree from Sauder, and it is offered to third and fourth year students only.

 Students are provided with a series of oral communication challenges in the course.
 Of the five main assignments, four are individual presentations and one is a group assignment.
 The assignments are based on realistic business scenarios: presenting information, presenting a persuasive argument, making a statement of personal significance, making an impromptu speech, and presenting findings and observations about an actual company (group project).
 These five assignments are supplemented in the classroom by numerous activities intended to provide students with practice and feedback on their developing oral communication skills.
 As is the case with COMM 390, the assessment process for COMM 395 is designed to provide extensive feedback to each student on all main assignments.
 Both courses are distinguished by offering students the chance to learn by doing.